Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have gone over the current 67.5-point total in three of four games (75%) this season.
+- Western Kentucky has combined with its opponents to score more than 67 points in three of four games this season.

 Western Kentucky Stats and Trends